tonik/html-frontend-boilerplate/README.md

 # <project-name> — HTML Front-end Boilerplate

-A modern front-end boilerplate for building fast, organized and standarized web apps or sites.
+A modern front-end boilerplate for building fast, organized and standardized web apps or sites.

 ## Requirements